Khudiram Bose Central College

-Khudiram Bose Central College, established in 1893, is a central undergraduate college in Kolkata, West Bengal, India.
+Khudiram Bose Central College, established in 1893, is a central undergraduate Government aided college in Kolkata, West Bengal, India.
 It offers only courses in arts and commerce.
-It is affiliated with the University of Calcutta.The college has received University Grants Commission (India) affliation and awarded by the National Assessment and Accreditation Council.
+It is affiliated with the University of Calcutta.The college has received University Grants Commission (India) affiliation and awarded by the National Assessment and Accreditation Council.

 Foundation

-Khudiram Bose founded the Universal Institution (Central Institution) on 3 June, 1893.
+Khudiram Bose founded the Universal Institution (Central Institution) on 3 June 1893.
 Inspired by the spirit of self reliance.
 Khudiram Bose allowed his pupil, Acharya Prafulla Chandra Roy, to conduct "Swadeshi Exhibition" in his college.
 Central College was the place for freedom fighters "Bagha Jatin" (also an alumnus of the institution) and others.